miranda18/YelpCamp/README.md

 The purpose of this Yelp Camp project was to understand the fundamentals of full stack web development.
 Yelp Camp has similar functionality of Yelp where a user can add a campground, or campgrounds, and add comments to their own added campground, as well as other user’s campgrounds.
-They are only authorized to perform these mentioned actions if they are a registered user.
+They are only authorized to perform these mentioned actions if they are logged in and a registered user.
 Please see below the user experience from someone who is not logged in vs someone who is logged in.

-## User Experience when not logged in:
+## User experience when not logged in:

 **Landing Page:**